 Qualified Teacher Status (QTS)

-To become a teacher and teach in a maintained school in Wales, you need to gain Qualified Teacher Status (QTS).
 All Initial Teacher Education (ITE) trainees must meet the professional standards for teaching and leadership.
-Since September 2019 Professional Standards apply.
+Since September 2019 professional standards apply.
 They set out what ITE students must know, understand and what they should be able to do at the end of their ITE programme enabling QTS to be gained.

 The QTS Standards have statutory force and are set out in legislation.